-Digital Library - Databases to which Griffith College students have access to through the Griffith Library Databases.

-MyStudy - there is a dedicated website for this course via MyStudy on the Griffith College Portal.

-Academic Integrity - Griffith College is committed to ensuring academic integrity is understood and maintained by all staff and students.
-All students learn about academic integrity through engagement with the weighted Epigeum modules within the suite of Academic and Professional Studies courses.

-Services and Support provides a range of services to support students throughout their studies including academic advice and assignment help from Student Learning Advisors, and personal and welfare support from Student Counsellors.

-Jobs and Employment in the Student Hub can assist students with career direction, resume and interview preparation, job search tips, and more.

-IT Support provides details of accessing support, information on s numbers and internet access and computer lab rules.
+- Digital Library Databases to which Griffith College students have access to through the Griffith Library Databases. - Study Toolbox there is a dedicated website for this course on the Griffith College Digital Campus. - Academic Integrity Griffith College is committed to ensuring academic integrity is understood and maintained by all staff and students.
+All students learn about academic integrity through engagement with Academic Integrity online modules within the Academic and Professional Studies course. - Services and Support provides a range of services to support students throughout their studies including academic advice and assignment help from Student Learning Advisors, and personal and welfare support from Student Counsellors. - Jobs and Employment in the Student Hub can assist students with career direction, resume and interview preparation, job search tips, and more. - IT Support provides details of accessing support, information on s numbers and internet access and computer lab rules.